 The American Civil War was fought over two main preservation issues: whether the Union should remain intact, and whether slavery should be preserved.
 After four terrible years of military fighting that killed over 600,000 soldiers and wounded hundreds of thousands more, the nation had its answers: the Union would remain whole, and slavery was ended.

 What a tumultuous year 1865 was for America!
 At the beginning of the year the Civil War was still raging.
 During April General Robert E. Lee surrendered the main Confederate army—and five days later U.S. President Abraham Lincoln was assassinated by a Southern sympathizer.
 By that summer the fighting had ended and the American Civil War was finally over.

 And all during that long year the process of ratifying the 13th Amendment to ban slavery in America was slowly winding its way through the state ratification process.
-While this was of great interest to all Americans, of course, it is safe to say the outcome of the constitutional amendment’s ratification was especially important to African Americans, as the following three newspaper articles show (all from GenealogyBank’s African American newspapers collection).
+While this was of great interest to all Americans, of course, it is safe to say the outcome of the constitutional amendment’s ratification was especially important to African Americans, as the following three newspaper articles show (all from GenealogyBank’s African American Newspaper Archives).

 This newspaper article was published on the day President Lincoln died, and reminds its African American audience that ending the Civil War and freeing the slaves is but a first step toward a society where all members are free, educated, and equal participants with full legal protections.
 The old newspaper article warns that it is prejudice itself that must be overcome:

 There are many remnants of the past guilt yet polluting the soil and the atmosphere.
 There are cruel and dangerous prejudices that must be outlived.
 The sting of the serpent of slavery is in the hearts of the people.
 They may die with it, but justice and righteousness will live forever, and with them we must and shall succeed.